nguyenthanhhy0108/Web-Personal-Project-BE/README.md

 ### Build maven project

-At `root`, run this command to build project in Maven:
+At the `project root`, run the following command to build the project with Maven:
 ```
 mvn clean install
 ```

 ## Usage

-At `root`, run this command to run this project:
+To run the project, execute the following commands at the `project root`:

 Grant permission:
 ```
 chmod +x run.sh
 ```
-Run:
+Run the application:
 ```
 ./run.sh
 ```